-In 1977 Lonergan had decided to teach his economics in Boston College.
-So, as a back-up I taught the 1944 typescript twice that summer in Boston, once in the workshop, and once after to an "advanced Lonergan Group": crazily, I covered the whole typescript with each group in about ten hours.
-Lonergan wrote later about how please he was about the outcome, and in the Autumn he grinned at me one morning while we were working in his room in St.Mary's Hall and said, "now I know how I am going to handle this: I'm going to red it at them twice!".
+after the workshop to an "advanced Lonergan Group": crazily, I covered the whole typescript twice, once with each group in about ten hours.
+Lonergan wrote later about how please he was with the outcome, and in the Autumn he grinned at me one morning, while we were working on his problem of presentation in his room in St.Mary's Hall, and said, "now I know how I am going to handle this: I'm going to read it at them twice!".
 Had I nudged him towards total coverage?
 Not that it was a mistake in the circumstances: the objective was to get his disciples thinking in the area.
 We were not looking for an economist or a journalist.
-The trouble was, and is, that the strategy of total coverage, coupled with inevitable comparative comments, got into the tradition, and we are still sadly at it.
-16 I have done it myself over the years, and it just does not work when you are looking for a journalist or an economist with clout.
-I have got myself involved in erudite discussions about hedge funds, credit default swaps, money as commodity, etc etc. Yes, indeed, Lonergan offers refined heuristic answers to the present mess of Wall St., The White House and The Grey House, Congress, Banks, etc. etc. and his heuristics allows us to envisage an adequate effective empirical economics of a century hence.
-Indeed. the pointing could be focused sufficiently to colour the debates for the American election next year, or the European and Chinese messings that are heading us for monetary disasters in the near future.
-But the communicative issue is not broad comparison but the little steps of education that any schoolboy or at note 29: it is given in English from pp. 130-132 of the translation (1990), "Understanding and Method," of Michael G.Shield.
+The trouble was, and is, that the strategy of total coverage, coupled with inevitable comparative comments, got into the tradition, and we are still sadly at it.17 I have done it myself over the years, and it just does not work when you are looking for a journalist or an economist with clout.
+I have got myself involved in erudite discussions about hedge funds, credit default swaps, money as commodity, etc etc. Yes, indeed, Lonergan offers refined heuristic answers to the present mess of Wall St., The White House and The Grey House, Congress, Banks, etc etc and his heuristics allows us to envisage an adequate effective empirical economics of a century hence.
+18 Indeed, the pointing could be focused sufficiently to color the debates for the American election next year, or the European and Chinese messings that are heading us for monetary disasters in the near future.
+But the communicative issue is not broad comparison but the little steps of education that any schoolboy or schoolgirl could know.19 The issue is the beginnings of grade 11 economics.
+That is the direction of my template in the short Appendix below.